 - Working-Class Hero: Most of Cagneys 30s films showed him as such.

 - Vigilante Execution: Matts plan to kill Buck since hes eluded to police for several months after the murder of his brother.

-- Yiddish as a Second Language: At the beginning of the 20th Century, most of the Jewish and Irish community shared similar experiences.
-As such, they had a special relationship especially in New York Citys Delancey Street where many Jewish and Irish immigrants settled.
-Matt (and really Cagney) shows off his Yiddish skills to an Irish cop whos mystified by a Jewish mans requests.Cop: Nolan, what part of Ireland did your folks come from?Matt: [laughs and then with a Yiddish accent] Delancey Street, thank you.
+- Yiddish as a Second Language: Coming from the Lower East Side of Manhattan in the early 20th century, it was possible to pick up many languages, including this.
+Matt (and really Cagney) shows off his fluent Yiddish skills to an Irish cop whos mystified by a Jewish mans requests.Cop: Nolan, what part of Ireland did your folks come from?Matt: [laughs and then with a Yiddish accent] Delancey Street, thank you.